 Using cheesecloth or a clean cotton towel, squeeze the grated cassava to remove as much moisture as possible, and discard the liquid.

 Add salt to the yucca mixture, and stir it in well, breaking up any lumps.

 Divide grated yucca into 2 equal parts, and set aside.

-Heat a frying pan.
+Heat a frying pan over medium-high heat.
 (A cast-iron skillet works well.)
 Do not add any oil.

 When the pan is hot, place half of the grated yuca in the middle of the pan.
 Spread it out with a spatula, or back of a spoon, into a circular cake that is approximately two inches around and 1/2 inch thick.

 Cook until bottom is golden and set, then flip and cook the other side until golden and set.

 Remove from the frying pan, and scrape off any scorched areas.

 Repeat with the other half of grated yuca.

 Pour the coconut milk into a shallow bowl or casserole dish big enough to hold the 2 bammy patties.

 Soak the bammies in the coconut milk for 10 minutes.
 Now either fry or bake them as directed below.
 When they are cooked, salt to taste and serve them with ackee, callaloo (callalu) or a vegetable run down.

 Fry the Bammies

 While the bammies are soaking, heat a frying pan filled with 1/2 inch of vegetable oil.
 Heat on medium-high heat until it reaches 350 F.